AWS Transit Gateway Route Limit Test Validation¶

 *Dec 18 00:29:28.213: %BGP-3-NOTIFICATION: received from neighbor 169.254.11.233 6/1 (Maximum Number of Prefixes Reached) 7 bytes 00010100 000064 *Dec 18 00:29:28.213: BGP: ses global 169.254.11.233 (0x7F36A1AF6C60:1) Receive NOTIFICATION 6/1 (Maximum Number of Prefixes Reached) 7 bytes 00010100 000064 *Dec 18 00:29:28.213: %BGP-5-NBR_RESET: Neighbor 169.254.11.233 reset (BGP Notification received) *Dec 18 00:29:28.213: BGP: ses global 169.254.11.233 (0x7F36A1AF6C60:1) Reset (BGP Notification received). *Dec 18 00:29:28.213: BGP: 169.254.11.233 went from Established to Closing

-The above messages show that when TGW exceeds its route limit (100) and it sends a BGP reset message to CSR.
+The above messages show that when the TGW exceeds its route limit (100), it sends a BGP reset message to CSR.

 ip-10-10-0-106#show ip bgp neighbors 169.254.11.233 | include BGP state BGP state = Idle

-This test indicates that TGW has the same BGP total prefix limitation (100) as VGW.
+This test indicates that TGW has the same BGP total prefix limitation (100) as a VGW.

 TGW VPN has a total 100 BGP prefix.
-In addition TGW cannot summarize Spoke VPC routes.
+In addition, a TGW cannot summarize Spoke VPC routes.